bmc-compuware/devX-data-studio-github-actions/README.md

 # BMC AMI DevX Data Studio

-This allows your GitHub Actions workflow to execute an automated test using Total Test.
+This allows your GitHub Actions workflow to execute an automated test using DevX Data Studio.
 This action uses Total Test scenarios stored in your local Eclipse workspace. <br>

 # Table of Contents